 "Our approach is to say ‘Okay, what is a scallop in terms of flavor and consistency, and how does it react to certain aspects of cooking and how can we elevate the scallop?
 How can we make the scallop the star of the plate?'
 So we have to apply different techniques — there is no such thing as a versatile fish, [you can cook a lot of fish in many different ways] but there’s only maybe one or two techniques that will elevate [it] to create the best dish you could eat,” he says.

 For Chef Ripert, this thoughtful, methodical approach is not confined to the kitchen.
-Several questions from the audience were about Chef’s approach to balancing the potential for chaos, burn out and mental strain that comes with a life spent in kitchens.
+Several questions from the audience were about Chef’s approach to balancing the potential burn out and mental strain that can accompany a life spent in kitchens.

-As a well-known practicing Buddhist, it comes as no surprise that Chef Ripert is reflective and intentional about his day and how he balances his time.
-After sharing his morning routine — which includes a 6 a.m. wake up to meditate, practice religious rituals, check the news and spend time with family before walking to the restaurant to begin his work day — he encourages those beginning their careers to find their own balance and commit to it.
+As a practicing Buddhist, Chef Ripert's reply was unsurprisingly reflective and intentional.
+He wakes at 6 a.m. to meditate, practice religious rituals, check the news and spend time with family before walking to the restaurant to begin his work day — and he encourages those beginning their careers to find their own balance and commit to it.
 For Chef Ripert, the three pillars are time spent with the restaurant, time spent with family and time spent with yourself.

 “When I spend time for myself, I am on the top of the mountain and I can see the whole valley, he says.
 "But when I am in the valley, it’s all I can see.”